Most Family Trust updates to exclude foreigners do not work.

 Best practice: Use a separate Deed of Variation — always keep the foreigner exclusion in a separate Deed of Variation.
 Even if it is a brand new Family Trust deed.

-2. “Dormant” or Trigger Clauses that operate later
+3. “Dormant” or Trigger Clauses that only operate later when your Family Trust gets real estate

 The clause to remove foreigners sits dormant until you actually buy the affected real estate.
+On first blush, it seems to make sense.
 Afterall why needlessly exclude beneficiaries if you do not have to?

-That makes good sense.
 However, reports are coming in that Revenue Officers are calling these ‘conditional’ clauses or loopholes.
-They are being rejected.
-State Revenue offices want the exclusions to be fully operative at the time the Deed of Variation is signed.
+They are rejected.
+Instead, State Revenue offices want the exclusions to be fully operative at the time the foreigner’s rules are put in the Family Trust.
 No waiting around.
 No, wait and see.

 Further, by the time your Family Trust buys the affected real estate, the rules have changed.
-What was correct 3 years ago often will not work now.
+What was correct three years ago often will not work now.

 Adding any kind of condition is wrong.
 Words such as “If/When/While” do not work.
 See N & G Grima Family Trust Pty Ltd v Chief Commissioner of State Revenue [2025] NSWCATAD 149 and, for example, section 5D of the Land Tax Management Act 1956 (NSW).